goto-bus-stop/d3-fg/readme.md

-    stackTop(d)      // Returns number representing time in this frame not in any non-hidden child frames return           // String, expects valid rgb, rgba or hash string }, heatBars, // Boolean, when false (the default), heat is visualized as the background colour of stack frames;
+    stackTop(d)      // Returns number representing time in this frame not in any non-hidden child frames return           // String, expects valid rgb, rgba or hash string }, fadeOverflow, // Boolean, when true, fade out stack frame text that would otherwise overflow the edge
+                // of the frame.
+  heatBars, // Boolean, when false (the default), heat is visualized as the background colour of stack frames;
             // when true, heat is visualized by a bar drawn on _top_ of stack frames
   frameColors: { // Object, colors for the stack frame boxes.